t2mune/mrtparse/examples/README.rst

 Result in "-G" option (API grouping format)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This option is possible to improve the performance, especially when advertising huge prefixes like full internet routes.
+| This option is possible to improve the performance, especially when advertising huge prefixes like full internet routes.
+| It outputs with "announce attributes ..." syntax.
+| If you use MRT format data included "BGP4MP" or "BGP4MP_ET", you must use this or "-g" option.
+| In that case "NUM" argument is ignored even if specified it.

 ::